 Owning your own home comes with inherent risks, including burglary and vandalism.
 There are a lot of ways to protect your property, and it can be a complicated proposition to figure out what's best for you.
 But three out of four homes in the U.S. will be broken into over the course of the next 20 years, so it's more important than ever to take action in order to protect the the people and things that matter to you.

-An obvious solution -- and one upon which many homeowners have relied for years, is a home security system.
-Alarm systems have proven effective in countless cases, but they can be prohibitively expensive to set up and use when you factor installation and monthly monitoring fees into the equation.
-Furthermore, it's estimated that over half of those with home security systems are unsure how to operate them.
+An obvious solution, and one upon which many homeowners have relied for years, is a home security system.
+Alarm systems have proven effective in countless cases, but they can be expensive to set up and use, once you factor installation and monthly monitoring fees into the equation.
+To make matters worse, it's estimated that over half of those with home security systems are unsure how to operate them.

 Home Video Surveillance Options

-Video surveillance solutions have become more prevalent in recent years, not only because they've proven effective as a visual deterrent and a successful way to bust burglars, but also because the technology has come down in price so much that nearly anyone can afford a basic system.
-When selecting a surveillance system, the most important distinctions you need to make are whether you want something visible or hidden, and whether you're looking to monitor the inside or outside of your home -- or both.
+Video surveillance solutions have become more prevalent in recent years, not only because they've proven effective as a visual deterrent and a successful way to bust burglars, but also because the technology has become so affordable that nearly anyone can afford a basic system.
+When selecting a surveillance system, the most important distinctions you need to make are whether you want something visible or hidden, and whether you're looking to monitor the inside or outside of your home, or both.

 Hidden Cameras: Low-Cost Watchdogs